Timberland Regional Library

 Timberland Regional Library (TRL) is a public library system serving the residents of western Washington state, United States including Grays Harbor, Lewis, Mason, Pacific, and Thurston counties.
 Timberland Regional Library has 27 community libraries, 2 cooperative library centers, and 3 library kiosks.
-It was founded in 1968, following a four-year demonstration project, and is funded through property taxes and timber taxes.
+The library was founded in 1968, following a four-year demonstration project; it is funded through property taxes and timber taxes.

 History

 A two-year demonstration library system, the Timberland Library Demonstration (TLD), was established in 1964 to serve Grays Harbor, Lewis, Mason, Pacific, and Thurston counties, using $310,000 in funds from the federal Library Services and Construction Act and local sources.
 Each of the counties had cities with independent library systems and several rural library districts, including the Grays Harbor County Rural Library District and South Puget Sound Regional Library, who chose to either join or opt out of the demonstration project.
 The Timberland Library Demonstration relied on the Washington State Library to process its books, which were also stored in municipal libraries.
 The system debuted its bookmobile in September 1964, based in Centralia and traveling on ten routes between rural areas in all five counties.
 The formation of a permanent library district would require a public vote, which was pushed back from 1966 to 1968, waiting for a more favorable general election.
 The South Puget Sound Regional Library, which comprised Mason and Thurston counties, threatened to leave the demonstration later in 1966 over the effectiveness of the program for their counties.
 After months of negotiation, the two counties reversed their decision, allowing the demonstration project to continue for another two years.

 On November 5, 1968, residents of unincorporated areas in the five counties approved the establishment of an intercounty rural library district, with four counties having large margins in favor of the library.
 The Timberland Regional Library became the state's third intercounty district, following the North Central Regional Library in northeastern Washington and the Sno-Isle Regional Library in the northern Puget Sound area.
 The new library formed its board the following month and opened its headquarters at the 1914 Carnegie library in Olympia.
 In the 1980s and 1990s, the district expanded and built several new branches in rural communities with funding from strong timber sales.